 - Automatic scan you can use the slider to change the scanning process priority.
-By default, the priority is set to medium level (Automatic scan) that optimizes the scanning process speed and the use of system resources.
+By default, this option value is set to user sensitive level of automatic resource usage.
 Alternatively, you can run the scanning process slower which means the system resources load will be minimized (useful when you need to work on the computer but you do not care so much how long the scanning takes), or faster with increased system resources requirements (e.g. when the computer is temporarily unattended). - Additional scan settings this link opens a new Additional scan settings dialog where you can define possible computer shutdown conditions related to the Anti-Rootkit scan (Shutdown computer upon scan completion, possibly Force shutdown if computer is locked):